grea09/color/article/article.md

 Partial Order Planning (POP) is a popular implementation of the general PSP algorithm.
 It is proven to be sound and complete [@erol_umcp:_1994].
 The completeness of the algorithm guarantees that if the problem has a solution it will be found by the algorithm and the soundness assures that all answer from the algorithm is valid.
 POP refines a partial plans by trying to fix its flaws.

 ## Description
 From that point the base algorithm is very similar for any implementation of POP : Using an agenda of flaws that is efficiently updated after each refinement of the plan.
 A flaw is selected for resolution and we use a non deterministic choice operator to pick a resolver for the flaw.
 The resolver in inserted in the plan and we recursively call the algorithm on the new plan.
-On failure we return to the las non deterministic choice to pick another resolver.
+On failure we return to the last non deterministic choice to pick another resolver.
 The algorithm ends when the agenda is empty or when there is no more resolver to pick for a given flaw.

 ## Limitations